 Alimony, also known as spousal support, is defined as the required payment made from one ex-spouse to another following a divorce.
-These payments were formerly bound by gender roles, with men making payments to their former wives, but alimony and spousal support are now entirely gender neutral.
-Although there is no distinct formula used to determine alimony arrangements in New Jersey, there are a number of factors which must be considered during these evaluations.
+These payments were formerly bound by gender roles, with men making payments to their former wives, but alimony and spousal support are now entirely gender-neutral.
+Although there is no distinct formula used to determine alimony arrangements in New Jersey, there are several factors that must be considered during these evaluations.
 According to N.J.S.
 2A:34-23, factors that must be considered when determining alimony include:

 - The actual need and ability of the parties to pay;

 - The duration of the marriage or civil union;

 - The age, physical and emotional health of the parties;

 - The standard of living established in the marriage and the likelihood that each party can maintain a reasonably comparable standard of living, with neither party having a greater entitlement to that standard of living than the other;

 - The earning capacities, educational levels, vocational skills and employability of the parties;

 - The length of absence from the job market of the party seeking maintenance;

 - The time and expense necessary to acquire sufficient education or training to enable the party seeking maintenance to find appropriate employment, the availability of the training and employment and the opportunity for future acquisitions of capital assets and income;

 - The history of the financial or non-financial contributions to the marriage by each party, including contributions to the care and education of the children and interruption of personal careers or educational opportunities;